weronikaduda/cloudx-java-azure-dev/content/modules/module-07/task.md

 **Please complete the following task:**

 1. Create a Key Vault instance.
-2. Store the Azure Database for PostgreSQL connection string as a secret in the Key Vault.
+2. Store the Azure Database for PostgreSQL url, username, and password (or connection string) as secrets in the Key Vault.
-3. Enable managed identity for the App Service.
+3. Enable managed identity for the two apps that use the Azure Database for PostgreSQL.
-4. Create a Key Vault access policy for the App Service managed identity.
+4. Create a Key Vault access policy for the two apps that use the Azure Database for PostgreSQL.
-5. Obtain the unique secret URI associated with the stored database connection string.
+5. Obtain the unique secret URIs associated with the stored database secrets.
-6. Update App Service's application settings to include the Azure Key Vault reference syntax.
+6. Update the App Service's application settings to include the Azure Key Vault reference syntax.
-7. Reference the stored secret URI in your app's settings to securely access the database connection string.
+7. Reference the stored secret URIs in your apps' settings to securely access the database secrets.
 8. (Optional) Utilize Azure CLI to automate resource deployment.

 **Definition of Done:**

 1. Database credentials are not stored in configuration files or code.
-2. A Key Vault is created with a secret value assigned to the database connection string.
+2. A Key Vault is created with secret values assigned for the database url, username, and password (or connection string).
-3. Managed identity is enabled for the App Service.
+3. Managed identity is enabled for the App Services.
-4. A Key Vault access policy is created with the correct permissions for the App Service managed identity.
+4. A Key Vault access policy is created with the appropriate permissions for the App Services managed identity.
-5. A new setting is added to the App Service's application settings, referencing the Key Vault secret using it unique URL.
+5. A new setting is added to the App Service's application settings, referencing the Key Vault secrets via their unique URLs.
-6. The App Service successfully utilizes the configuration setting that directs it to the Key Vault secret.
+6. The App Service successfully utilizes the configuration settings to access the Key Vault secrets.

 <img src="images/scheme.png" width="550" style="margin: 20px 0; display: inline-block;"/>